Autonomous Region of Bougainville: German administration

+Australian administration

 The Australian Naval and Military Expeditionary Force occupied Bougainville in December 1914, as part of the Australian occupation of German New Guinea.
 The 1919 Treaty of Versailles established the former colony as a League of Nations mandate, administered by Australia as the Territory of New Guinea.
 A civilian administration was established in 1920, after which German nationals were deported and their property expropriated.
 A number of punitive expeditions took place during both the German and Australian administrations, as part of "pacification" programs.
 The colonial period saw significant changes in the culture of the islanders.

 In 1942, Bougainville was invaded by the Japanese in order to provide a support base for the operations elsewhere in the South-West Pacific.
 The Allied counter-invasion resulted in heavy casualties, beginning in 1943, with full control of the islands not re-established until 1945.
 After the war the Australian government incorporated Bougainville and the rest of the mandate into the Territory of Papua and New Guinea, the immediate predecessor of present-day Papua New Guinea.

 Modern history

 Papua New Guinea gained its independence from Australia in 1975.
 As Bougainville is rich in copper and gold, a large mine had been established at Panguna in the early 1970s by Bougainville Copper Limited, a subsidiary of Rio Tinto.
 Disputes by regional residents with the company over adverse environmental impacts, failure to share financial benefits, and negative social changes brought by the mine resulted in a local revival for a secessionist movement that had been dormant.
-Activists proclaimed the independence of Bougainville (Republic of North Solomons) in 1975 and in 1990, but both times government forces suppressed the separatists.
+Activists proclaimed the independence of Bougainville (Republic of North Solomons) in 1975 and in 1990, but both times central government forces suppressed the democratic independence movement.

 Civil war

 In 1988, the Bougainville Revolutionary Army (BRA) increased their activity significantly.
-Prime Minister Sir Rabbie Namaliu ordered the Papua New Guinea Defense Force (PNGDF) to put down the rebellion, and the conflict escalated into a civil war.
-The PNGDF retreated from permanent positions on Bougainville in 1990, but continued military action.
+Prime Minister Sir Rabbie Namaliu ordered the Papua New Guinea Defence Force (PNGDF) to put down the rebellion, and the conflict escalated into a civil war.
+The PNGDF retreated from permanent positions on Bougainville in 1990 but continued military action.
 The conflict involved pro-independence and loyalist Bougainvillean groups as well as the PNGDF.
 The war claimed an estimated 15,000 to 20,000 lives.

 In 1996, Prime Minister Sir Julius Chan made the controversial move to hire Sandline International, a private military company previously involved in supplying mercenaries in the civil war in Sierra Leone, to put down the rebellion.